 About 15% of women of childbearing age experience persistent pelvic pain that lasts six months or longer.
-At Triggered Physical Therapy in Arlington, Texas, skilled physical therapists Oluwayeni Abraham, PT, DPT, and Josephine Duncan, PT, specialize in treating pelvic pain in women caused by pregnancy, postpartum, and monthly periods using natural, holistic therapies.
+At Triggered Physical Therapy in Arlington and Ft.
+Worth, Texas, skilled physical therapists Oluwayeni Abraham, PT, DPT, and Josephine Duncan, PT, specialize in treating pelvic pain in women caused by pregnancy, postpartum, and monthly periods using natural, holistic therapies.
 These therapies can relieve your pain and strengthen your pelvic muscles so you can enjoy a higher quality of life.
 Learn how physical therapy can relieve pelvic pain by calling or booking an appointment online today.

 Your pelvic region is the area between your belly button and your thighs.
 When you experience persistent pelvic pain, it might relate to your monthly period or be the result of underlying causes like:

 Pelvic pain is also a common side effect of pregnancy and can develop in your postpartum months.

 Pelvic pain and cramping that’s outside of your usual period can be an indication that something more is going on in your pelvic region.

 You should schedule a diagnostic evaluation with the team at Triggered Physical Therapy if you have pain that’s recurrent or constant, or if you have unexplained sharp, shooting, or burning pelvic pain.

 You might also benefit from an evaluation if you experience symptoms in addition to pelvic pain, such as:

 Triggered Physical Therapy designs an individualized treatment plan that provides you with long-lasting pain relief based on the cause of your pain and its severity.